TL;DR

 Why One Framework Is Never Enough

-The teams with programs that actually move the numbers treat frameworks as layers.
+Teams that actually move the numbers treat frameworks as layers.

 Listening layer (how you collect and organize feedback across the customer journey).
-Five-Stage Model or Customer Journey Mapping sits here.
-The output is a steady stream of quantitative and qualitative data from multiple feedback channels.
+The Five-Stage Model or Customer Journey Mapping sits here.
+The output is a steady stream of quantitative and qualitative data from multiple channels.

 How to Build a VoC Framework: 6 Steps